-Figure 2: Single-molecule recordings of individual insulin hexamerization events allow for extraction of kinetic parameters.
-(A) Representative trace showing discrete step-wise behavior (gray) corresponding to stochastic binding and unbinding of insulin during the hexamerization process in the absence of Zn2+ and phenol.
+Figure 2: Single-molecule recordings of individual insulin hexamerization events allow for extraction of kinetic parameters. a, Representative trace showing discrete step-wise behavior (gray) corresponding to stochastic binding and unbinding of insulin during the hexamerization process in the absence of Zn2+ and phenol.
 Hidden Markov Model (HMM) analysis using a seven-state model provides the idealized trajectory (red) and the extraction of the corresponding dwell times τ for each oligomeric state.
-Bottom: Residuals between the trajectory and idealized trajectory follow a normal distribution (μ = 0.0, σ = 14.0) confirming unbiased fitting.
-(B) Monomeric HI655 was imaged to calibrate the number of photons per monomer.
-A Gaussian fit (red line) of the intensity distribution of surface passivated HI655 monomers revealed a mean photon value of 46 photons for a single insulin monomer (σ = 16.0) (nvideos = 12, Nparticles = 1096).
-(C) Transition plot of idealized photon count found from HMM before and after a transition for 10 nM HI655 (nvideos = 4, Nparticles = 2321, Ntransitions = 48506).
+Bottom: Residuals between the trajectory and idealized trajectory follow a normal distribution (μ = 0.0, σ = 14.0) confirming unbiased fitting. b, Monomeric HI655 was imaged to calibrate the number of photons per monomer.
+A Gaussian fit (red line) of the intensity distribution of surface passivated HI655 monomers revealed a mean photon value of 46 photons for a single insulin monomer (σ = 16.0) (nvideos = 12, Nparticles = 1096). c, Transition plot of idealized photon count found from HMM before and after a transition for 10 nM HI655 (nvideos = 4, Nparticles = 2321, Ntransitions = 48506).
 Each cluster represents a specific transition separated by a grid (- - black lines).
 The grid allows for the separation of transitions from one specific state to another.
-Purple denotes a transition from monomer to dimer (S1 to S2), while orange is a transition from a dimer to a tetramer (S2 to S4).
-(D) Dwell time distribution extracted from each cluster in (C) is fitted with a single exponential distribution (red dotted line) to obtain overall dwell time rate decay (τ) (that is converted to rate constant (k)) and density for that specific transition.
-Data shown for S12 corresponding to a transition from monomer to dimer, (N = 14501), and S24 corresponding to a transition from dimer to tetramer, (N = 21).
-(E) CHESS (Complete HEatmap of State transitionS) plot, displaying the densities of association and dissociation occupancies for each pair of possible transitions.
+Purple denotes a transition from monomer to dimer (S1 to S2), while orange is a transition from a dimer to a tetramer (S2 to S4). d, Dwell time distribution extracted from each cluster in (c) is fitted with a single exponential distribution (red dotted line) to obtain overall dwell time rate decay (τ) (that is converted to rate constant (k)) and density for that specific transition.
+Data shown for S12 corresponding to a transition from monomer to dimer, (N = 14501), and S24 corresponding to a transition from dimer to tetramer, (N = 21). e, CHESS (Complete HEatmap of State transitionS) plot, displaying the densities of association and dissociation occupancies for each pair of possible transitions.
 The densities indicate that oligomerization mainly happens via monomeric addition of insulin.
 The numbers within the squares correspond to transition densities.
 Gray squares are transitions with no data points.
-A triangle indicates rate constants calculated using less than 10 transitions and thus a large error.
-(F) Model-free extraction of rate constants for association [M-1 s-1] and dissociation [s-1] with HMM analysis for 10 nM HI655 plotted for all observed oligomerization pathways.
+A triangle indicates rate constants calculated using less than 10 transitions and thus a large error. f, Model-free extraction of rate constants for association [M-1 s-1] and dissociation [s-1] with HMM analysis for 10 nM HI655 plotted for all observed oligomerization pathways.
 Notice the trend: the higher the association rate constant the higher the dissociation constant for transitions involving higher-order oligomers.

 Monomeric assembly and disassembly pathway for HI at nM concentration in the absence of additives